Computing excluded minors for classes of matroids representable over partial fields: Partial-field proxies

 Let $\mathbb{P}$ be a partial field.
 For a finite field $\mathbb{F}$ and partial-field homomorphism $\phi : \mathbb{P} \rightarrow \mathbb{F}$, we say that $(\mathbb{F},\phi)$ is a \emph{proxy} for $\mathbb{P}$ if $\phi$ can be lifted in the sense of \cref{thm:proxy}.
 For example, the proof of \cref{cor:dyad} shows that $(\GF(11),d)$ is a proxy for $\mathbb{D}$.

 \Cref{fig:conff} lists several partial field proxies (see \cite[Appendix~A]{PvZ2010b} for any partial fields undefined here).
 These were found by an exhaustive search (by computer), trying each prime $p$, in order, until the desired homomorphism was found.
-Note that, with the exception of $\mathbb{H}_4$ and $\mathbb{H}_5$, these are the smallest finite fields for which such a homomorphism exists (for these two partial fields, the search was time consuming, so we started it at a large prime).
+Note that, with the exception of $\mathbb{H}_4$ and $\mathbb{H}_5$, these are the smallest finite fields of prime order for which such a homomorphism exists (for these two partial fields, the search was time consuming, so we started it at a large prime).

 Each of the partial fields listed in Table \ref{fig:conff} has finitely many fundamentals.
 There necessarily exists a finite field proxy for such partial fields.
-To establish this, we will need the following fact. \begin{lemma} Suppose that $J$ is a maximal ideal of the polynomial ring $\Z[X]$, where $X$ represents a finite collection of variables.
-Then $\Z[X]/J$ is a finite field. \end{lemma}
+To establish this, we will need the following fact. \begin{lemma} Let $R=\Z[X_1,\ldots, X_k]$, and let $J$ be a maximal ideal of $R$.
+Then $R/J$ is a finite field. \end{lemma}